Pros and Cons of Buying a Carmel home on a Golf Course

 As the weather warms up, avid golfers hit the links on any day above 50 degrees, golf leagues kick off and the fairways turn emerald green.
 It’s a magical time for golf course communities in Carmel.

-- Green vistas.
+Pro: Green Vistas are gorgeous to enjoy on a quiet evening when all of the golfers have gone home.
 Buyers today are very lot sensitive, meaning that where their home sits is as important as the home itself.
 Carmel golf courses are meticulously manicured, offering green vistas and sweeping views.